-What does it teach about becoming Wise?
+What does it teach about wisdom?

-"Wisdom calls aloud outside; She raises her voice in the open squares . . . " (Proverbs 1:20)
+Wisdom calls aloud outside; She raises her voice in the open squares . . .
+(Proverbs 1:20).

 Wisdom, no matter where people are, cries to be heard and followed.
 Understand a basic fear of God is available to all men.
-Through God's holy spirit wisdom can empower the believer to make good, righteous choices - choices that led to a full and rich life.
+Through God's Holy Spirit, wisdom can empower the believer to make good, righteous choices - choices that led to a full and rich life.

 How did Solomon become as wise as he did?
 He asked for it!
 And God gave him not only wisdom but riches and honor as well.

-What should you DO if you want wisdom?
+What if you want wisdom?

 Proverbs 2 tell us what to do if we want wisdom.
 If we want to be wise we must accept the Bible, the word of God, and learn His commands (verse 1).
 We must learn to have an "ear" for understanding and set our hearts to receive it (verse 2).
 We also must be willing to call and cry out for wisdom (verse 3) and pursue it like a great treasure (verse 4).